-3. Conduct preclinical and clinical studies
+3) Carry out preclinical studies and work toward clinical studies

 4) Contribute to the development fo therapeutic drugs using patient-derived iPS cells